 Power Email Address Extractor is the most popular bulk email marketing tool.
 It was specially designed for intensive email marketing campaigns.
 It is the choice of thousands of companies all over the world.
 They chose Power Email Address Extractor not only for its flexibility and accuracy but also for its unbeatable price.

-Extract email addresses from any file
+Extract email addresses from any non-encrypted file

 Automatically filter unwanted email addresses

 Send bulk email to the extracted emails addresses (up to 500 emails per batch)

 Easy to use

 Versatile: It works with Thunderbird, The Bat, Outlook and any other email client